Heroin: Parents Need to Know as Much as Their Teens, Experts Say

 Drug education effort provides clues to signs of drug use, tips on prevention.

-Lake Zurich-area residents who have experienced personal tragedy and suffering due to heroin addiction stood up last week at Lake Zurich High School and told their stories, sometimes struggling through tears.
+Lake Zurich-area residents who have experienced personal tragedy and suffering due to heroin addiction stood up last week at and told their stories, sometimes struggling through tears.

-They were there because they want parents to know that heroin and prescription drug use is a big problem in Lake County and in Lake Zurich — that it is prevalent throughout Lake County.
+They were there because they want parents to know that and in Lake Zurich — that it is prevalent throughout Lake County.

 “You have a significant heroin problem here in Lake County.
-If you don’t know that, tonight is the night you learn,” said Kane County Undersheriff David Wagner, at the Parents You Matter program, held May 3 at Lake Zurich High School.
+If you don’t know that, tonight is the night you learn,” said Kane County Undersheriff David Wagner, at the Parents You Matter program, held May 3 at .

 One of the messages of the night was that kids know a lot more about drugs, and have more exposure to drugs, than parents believe they do.